Chemiresistor: Device architectures

 Chemiresistors can be made by coating an interdigitated electrode with a thin film or by using a thin film or other sensing material to bridge the single gap between two electrodes.
 Electrodes are typically made of conductive metals such as gold and chromium which make good ohmic contact with thin films.
-In both architectures, the chemiresistant sensing material controls the conductance between the two electrodes; however, each device architecture has its own advantages and disadvantages.
+In both architectures, the sensing material controls the conductance between the two electrodes; however, each device architecture has its own advantages and disadvantages.

 Interdigitated electrodes allow for a greater amount of the film's surface area to be in contact with the electrode.
 This allows for more electrical connections to be made and increases the overall conductivity of the system.
 Interdigitated electrodes with finger sizes and finger spacing on the order of microns are difficult to manufacture and require the use of photolithography.
 Larger features are easier to fabricate and can be manufactured using techniques such as thermal evaporation.
 Both interdigitated electrode and single-gap systems can be arranged in parallel to allow for the detection of multiple analytes by one device.

 Sensing materials

-Metal oxide semiconductors
+Semiconducting metal oxides

 Metal oxide chemiresistor sensors were first commercialized in 1970 in a carbon monoxide detector that used powdered SnO2.
 However, there are many other metal oxides that have chemiresistive properties.
 Metal oxide sensors are primarily gas sensors, and they can sense both oxidizing and reducing gases.
 This makes them ideal for use in industrial situations where gases used in manufacturing can pose a risk to worker safety.

 Sensors made from metal oxides require high temperatures (200 °C or higher) to operate because, in order for the resistivity to change, an activation energy must be overcome.